M-A-Abdelwahab/Fast-Approach-for-Efficient-Vehicle-Counting/ReadMe.txt

 #########################################################
 The code contains 3 files:
 Main: main file
-CheckSameCar:  check if the current forground is representing a new car or not
+CheckSameCar:  check if the current foreground object is representing a new car or existing one
 LabelEnhanc: enhacement the foreground objects